pen-name-deseree/website/README.md

 PERSONAL NOTES:
 	- remove .html pages from root folder to remove links on main nav bar; to add, do opposite.
 	- active stylesheet is SASS/jekyll-theme-prologue
+	- editing the home page descriptions are in _sections.
+You may want to turn off href for the images.